ipython/ipyparallel/docs/source/examples.rst

 Keyword arguments can be passed through to dask-workers.
 An example of such an argument is for the specification of abstract resources, described `here
 <http://distributed.dask.org/en/latest/resources.html>`_.
 This could be used
-to specify special hardware availibility that the scheduler is not aware of, for example GPUs.
+to specify special hardware availability that the scheduler is not aware of, for example GPUs.
 Below, the arbitrary resources "ssdGB" and "GPU" are specified.
 Notice that the ``extra`` keyword is used to pass through arguments to the dask-workers.